EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 layout as close to my kinesis as I could get it.
 At the time, the [Online keyboard configurator](https://config.qmk.fm/#/1upkeyboards/1up60hse/LAYOUT_60_ansi) didn't work for me.
 So I did it all manually.
 I'm still happy I did.

+*NOTE:* Ergodox has a [configurator](https://ergodox-ez.com/pages/oryx) now and they are working on auto flashing your keyboard, so no coding would ever be involved in reconfiguring your keyboard.
+I have not tried it.
+But it looks cool, it is all based on QMK.

 The [QMK-firmware](https://qmk.fm) is how the ergodox is programmed.
-QMK supports many keyboards which makes it a lot of fun if you like trying out different keyboard layouts and sizes.
+QMK supports [many keyboards](https://qmk.fm/keyboards/) which makes it a lot of fun if you like trying out different keyboard layouts and sizes.
 Which I like.

 I'm a little bit of an ergonomics nut.
 I mostly stick with split keyboards with lots of